The Best of Both Worlds (Star Trek: The Next Generation): Makeup and props

+Special effects

 The Borg cube was created by visual effects coordinator Gary Hutzel using parts from off-the-shelf model kits.
 The show was not using CGI and all the space ship models in the show had to be built.
 The budget was limited and because they could not afford to have a model maker construct it for them Hutzel built it himself.
 He stapled chickenwire to a framework and then stuck boards covered in the various bits to it.
 For the climactic explosion in "Part II" a pyrotechnician rigged the cube with primer cord.
 The stage was cleared before detonation but it exploded like a grenade and shards were embedded in the stage walls.
 Visual effects coordinator Judy Elkins suggested using toys and model kits to expand the fleet, and they invited various people from the art department and other people on the show for a kit bash.
 They were allowed to modify the ships however they wanted and give the ships their own names.
-Hutzel said "We were able to get quite a few ships made that way with pretty minimal effort and money.
+Hutzel said, "We were able to get quite a few ships made that way with pretty minimal effort and money.
 I rigged them all with internal lighting to make them look like they are on fire and we shot them that way.
 The toy company gave them to us for free."